fourohfournotfound/Time-Series-Momentum/README.md

 The backtest pulls the full lookback window for every symbol a single time and reuses it across monthly iterations, dramatically reducing redundant API requests.

+## ⚙️ Production Script Configuration

+`mtum-prod-public.py` now looks for credentials in the following order:

+1. Existing environment variables (e.g., set via `export POLYGON_API_KEY=...`).
+2. A `.env` file stored next to the script containing `KEY=value` pairs.
+Keys already present in the environment are left untouched.
+3. For the universe database, a local `universe.db` SQLite file is used when `MTUM_DATABASE_URL` is not provided.
+If neither is available the script falls back to the bundled `historical_liquid_tickers.csv` file.

+This makes it easier to run the production script from notebooks or Colab sessions without rebuilding the environment variables each time.